kasra-hosseini/obspyDMT/README.txt

 Overview
 --------
-ObsPyDMT (ObsPy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismic data in a fully automatic way which could be run in serial or in parallel.
+obspyDMT (ObsPy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismic data in a fully automatic way which could be run in serial or in parallel.
-Moreover, complementary processing and managing tools have been designed and introduced in addition to the ObsPyDMT options.
+Moreover, complementary processing and managing tools have been designed and introduced in addition to the obspyDMT options.
 Because of the modular nature, different functionalities could be added easily and/or each scripts can be used as a module for other programs.